野上記念法政大学能楽研究所 能楽の国際・学際的研究拠点 -

 Volume 2 E-Book(PDF)2024/12/30 Hardback 2024/12/19

-・Joint research on the transmission of Nō arts and media (continued)
+・Joint research on the transmission of nō techniques and media (continued)

-Focusing on the transmission of techniques from one expert to another, the project comprehensively investigates the communication between master and apprentice, the difference between the performer’s perception and what is seen from the outside, and awareness of katatsuke, which is the basis for the transmission of techniques.
-Preparations for research collaboration with Fujitsu Human Motion Analytics have begun.
+Focusing on the transmission of techniques from one professional actor to another, the project comprehensively investigates the following themes, to list a few: communication between a master and their apprentice, the gap between the performer’s inner perception and how they look from the outside, and performers’ understanding of katatsuke, a basic document for the transmission of techniques.
+We initiated preparations for collaborating with Fujitsu Human Motion Analytics.

-・Construction of a “word-separating dictionary 単語切り分け辞書” for database searches specialising in chanting and Nō drama biographies (continued)
+・Compilation of a word-segmented dictionary for a database specialized in nō plays and treatises (continued)

-・Completion of the format and expansion of data for the Nō work commentary database
+・Improved format and the expansion of data of the nō commentary database

 2023